PGJ94/mywebclass-agile-docs/documentation/theme_1/epic_3.md

-# Effectively Meeting Data Privacy Measures
+# Improve Data Privacy Measures for Website Users

 Description
 * Ensure that the website is effectively meeting data privacy measures to safeguard personal data and comply with data privacy regulations